sybrew/the-seo-framework/readme.txt

 * Better screen-reader accessibility via ARIA labels and title attributes.
 * Full keyboard navigation.
 * WordPress Multisite setups, this plugin is in fact built upon one.
-* Detection of robots.txt and sitemap.xml files.
+* Detection and output of robots.txt and sitemap.xml files.
 * Output of structured data via Schema.org JSON-LD scripts.
+* Altering oEmbed for improved sharing on Discord.
 * Detection of various other SEO tools to help you switch graciously.
 * Translation plugins like WPML, Polylang, WPGlobus, and MultilingualPress.
 * Ecommerce plugins, like WooCommerce and EDD.